Diabetes in cats: Causes

-The signs of diabetes mellitus are caused by a persistently high blood glucose concentration, which may be caused by either insufficient insulin or by a lack of response to insulin.
-Most cats have a type of diabetes mellitus similar to human diabetes mellitus type 2, with β-cell dysfunction and insulin resistance.
+The signs of diabetes are caused by a persistently high blood glucose concentration, which may be caused by either insufficient insulin or by a lack of response to insulin.
+Most cats have a type of diabetes similar to human type 2 diabetes, with β-cell dysfunction and insulin resistance.
 Factors which contribute to insulin resistance include obesity and endocrine diseases such as acromegaly.
 Acromegaly affects 20–30% of diabetic cats; it can be diagnosed by measuring the concentration of insulin-like growth factor-1 (IGF-1) in the blood.

 Quite frequently, a cat which is under stress because it has been transported in a car and/ or brought to a veterinarian will experience an artificial temporary spike in blood glucose levels called "stress hyperglycemia" which will subside after a few hours.
 This spike, however, will not affect the cat's blood fructosamine levels, which are therefore often a better measure of overall blood sugar.